 Breast Reconstruction Procedure

-There are multiple types of breast reconstruction procedures that you can choose from, each of which have their own distinct benefits and risks.
+There are multiple types of breast reconstruction procedures that you can choose from, each of which has its own distinct benefits and risks.
 The two primary reconstruction methods include tissue-based reconstructions and implant-based reconstructions.

-It’s important to remember that healthy blood vessels are essential for success of the tissue based breast reconstructions.
-Conditions (such as smoking) that might affect the health of blood vessels could adversely affect the outcome of a tissue based breast reconstruction.
+It’s important to remember that healthy blood vessels are essential for the success of the tissue-based breast reconstructions.
+Conditions (such as smoking) that might affect the health of blood vessels could adversely affect the outcome of tissue-based breast reconstruction.
 For this reason, it is important to share the details of your past medical and social history with Dr. Walton to optimize your chances for a favorable outcome.
 The benefits of tissue flaps for breast reconstruction are significant.
-Tissue based reconstructions result in soft, warm breasts that have a similar look and feel to normal breasts.
+Tissue-based reconstructions result in soft, warm breasts that have a similar look and feel to normal breasts.
 As with normal breasts, breasts reconstructed with your own tissues may gain or shrink in size depending on fluctuations in weight.
 However, the tissue flap procedure is lengthier and the recovery is longer compared to implant-based reconstructions.

 For more details on the different Tissue-Based Reconstruction procedures, go to this page.